 Who can apply?

 UK organisations active in the youth field can participate in a youth mobility project.
-Informal groups of young people are also eligible to apply for funding under this Key Action.
+Informal groups of young people are also eligible to apply for funding under some parts of this Key Action.